If you haven't already booked your transport, have a look at our getting here page for infoamation about how to get to our departure points.

 Want more ideas?
 How about one or more of the following.

-The Kununurra Visitor Centre accommodation page has the most comprehensive listing.
+The Kununurra Visitor Centre website has the most comprehensive listings.

 The Kimberley Australia Travel Guide website is a great source of information.

-The Alice Springs Accommodation Guide has a fairly comprehensive listing as well.
+The Trip Advisor Alice Springs Accommodation page has a fairly comprehensive listing as well.
+Be sure to click on the different types of accommodation.

 Two attractions which we think deserve a special mention are the